-A student may appeal the advancement recommendation by the SEPC if the student feels that that the recommendation was not made in accordance with the advancement policy specified for the program or other requirements of continued enrollment or professionalism.
+A student may appeal the advancement recommendation by the SEPC if the student feels that that the recommendation was not made in accordance with the advancement policy specified for the program or other requirements for continued enrollment or professionalism.
 The student may be advised by the Associate or Assistant Dean for Students and College of Medicine M.D.
 Registrar regarding official policies.
-The written request for an appeal is directed initially to the chair of the SEPC for resolution by the committee.
-If the issue is not fully resolved, then a formal written appeal stating the specific reasons that support the appeal must be made in writing to the Associate Dean for Faculty and Academic Affairs within 10 business days after receiving notification of the SEPC recommendation regarding the appeal.
+The written request for an appeal is directed initially to the chair of the SEPC for resolution by the committee and must be received by the chair of the committee via e-mail, with a copy to the Associate Dean for Students, within 10 business days following the student's receipt of written notification of the recommendation.
+If the issue is not fully resolved, then a written appeal stating the specific reasons that support the appeal must be made in writing to the associate dean for Faculty and Academic Affairs within 10 business days after receiving notification of the SEPC recommendation regarding the appeal.